SOURP MAGAR MONASTERY RENOVATION PROJECT

 The Sourp Magar Monastery Renovation Committee (SMMRC), is an ad-hoc committee created by the Diocesan Council of the Armenian Church of Cyprus in January 2026, with the blessing of His Holiness Aram I, Catholicos of the Holy See of Cilicia, the spiritual leader of the Armenian Diaspora.
 The sole mission of the committee is to advocate and fund-raise for the conservation and renovation of this historic monastery.

-The committee members are Archbishop Komitas, Vicar General of the Armenian Orthodox Church of Cyprus; Mr. Vartkes Mahdessian, Representative of the Armenian Community in the Cyprus House of Parliament; Mr. Vahan Aynedjian, Chairman of the Diocesan Council of the Armenian Orthodox Church of Cyprus, Mr. Parsegh Zartarian, Member of the UN Technical Committee on Cultural Heritage in Cyprus; and Mr. Haro Kouyoumdjian, Member of the Church Committee of Sourp Asdvadzadzin Cathedral, Strovolos.
+The committee members are Archbishop Gomidas Ohanian, Pontifical Vicar to the Armenian Prelature of Cyprus; Mr. Vartkes Mahdessian, Representative of the Armenian Community in the Cyprus House of Representatives; Mr. Vahan Aynedjian, Chairman of the Diocesan Council of the Armenian Orthodox Church of Cyprus, Mr. Parsy Zartarian, Member of the bi-communal Technical Committee on Cultural Heritage in Cyprus and Mr. Haro Kouyoumdjian, Member of the Church Committee of Sourp Asdvadzadzin Cathedral, Strovolos.

-Sourp Magar Monastery, located in the Pentadaktylos (Alevkaya) mountain range in northern Cyprus, was originally founded in 11th century and named after the Coptic Saint Macarius of Alexandria (otherwise known as Sourp Magar, Saint Makarios, or 'Αγιος Μακάριος).
-Ownership of the monastery and the surrounding lands passed to the Armenian Church of Cyprus in the 15th century with several decrees signed by the ruling Sultan of the Ottoman Empire.
+Sourp Magar Monastery (or Magaravank / Մակարավանք), located in the Pentadaktylos (Alevkaya) mountain range in northern Cyprus, was originally founded in 11th century and named after Saint Macarius of Alexandria (otherwise known as Sourp Magar, Saint Makarios, 'Αγιος Μακάριος in Greek, Սուրբ Մակար in Western Armenian, and Սուրբ Մագար in Eastern Armenian).
+Ownership of the monastery and the surrounding lands passed to the Armenian Church of Cyprus in the 15th century with decrees signed by the ruling Sultan of the Ottoman Empire.
+Click here to an article about the history of the monastery.

 The monastery is a much loved place of prayer and pilgrimage by Armenians living in Cyprus and overseas and valued as special historical and cultural site by Greek and Turkish Cypriots and the global Christian community.